JiscSD/octopus/api/src/components/integration/README.md

 Topics are mapped similarly.
 If an ARI has values in its `topics` field, the mapping will check whether octopus has any TopicMappings in the database that match with them and associate the publication it creates/updates with the topic(s) from those mappings.
 If there are no topics listed on the ARI, the organisational user is expected to have a `defaultTopicId`, which is used as a fallback.

 #### Archived ARIs

+ARIs can be archived.
+This presents an issue for Octopus, which doesn't have a way of archiving publications as such.
+To deal with this, we have the `ariArchivedCheck` [script](../../../scripts/ariArchivedCheck.ts) / ECS task.
+It will see if any ARIs octopus has already imported have become archived since they were imported.
+If so, it will set the `archived` field on the publication to match the value on the ARI db.
+We can then use this to display on the front end that the publication is archived.